 Oxford Hotel – Denver

-As Denver’s oldest boutique hotel, this spot is associated with some chilling stories, including one involving bathroom stalls miraculously locking by themselves and trapping helpless guests.
+As Denver’s oldest boutique accommodation, the Oxford Hotel is associated with some chilling stories, including one involving bathroom stalls miraculously locking by themselves and trapping helpless guests.
 In 1898, a brutal murder-suicide took place in room 320 committed by a guest named Florence Montague.

 Over the years, numerous single male guests staying in the room are said to have complained of sheets inexplicably flying off the bed and their arms being violently pulled.
 In the Cruise Room hotel bar, bartenders report seeing an old postal worker who matches the description of one who died in the 1930s while trying to deliver Christmas gifts to Children in Central City.